Fund projects and purchases that drive your business forward.

 So, when a business applies for an SBA loan, it is applying for a commercial loan, structured according to SBA requirements with an SBA guaranty.
 SBA-guaranteed loans may not be made to a small business if the borrower has access to other financings at reasonable terms.
 SBA loan guaranty requirements and practices can change as the government alters its fiscal policy and priorities to meet current economic conditions.
 Therefore, you can’t rely on past policy when seeking assistance in today’s market.

 The SBA can guarantee as much as 85 percent of the loan proceeds, so while the lending institution will have some risk, it should also be willing to take on more risk than with traditional loans.
 SBA loans can be as large as $5 million.
-Most SBA loans are through banks.
+Most SBA loan services are through banks.
 You can ask your bank whether it makes SBA-guaranteed loans, or you can go to the SBA website for a list of participating lenders.
 Besides, the SBA has a microloan guarantee program for loans up to $50,000.
 These loans are provided through nonprofit community-based organizations.
 You can find a list of participants on the SBA website.

 Since Small Business Administration loans are backed by taxpayer dollars, the application can be a doozy.
 What you need is a breakdown of how to apply for an SBA loan for your business.